Guitar Mods - Modifying Artist Guitars

 - Output sockets

-Knobs are really simple to change, machine heads are pretty easy as long as you can align them properly, and fill in screw-holes in the headstock if necessary.
-Even pots are pretty standard if you’re handy with a soldering iron.
+Knobs are really simple to change, machine heads are pretty easy as long as you can align them properly, and fill in or ream screw-holes in the headstock if necessary.
 All the parts listed above are similar in size too, so you shouldn’t have too much trouble.

 Easy Modifications but Proceed With Caution